cafitzp1/MessengerAssistant/README.md

 Pages linked get their own chat bot each with fully customizable replies.
 * Chat bots are capable of natural language processing, intent and entity extraction, and managing states and context of a conversation
-* Bots have the ability to provide instruction for structuting any combination of templates available on the messenger platform
+* Bots have the ability to provide instruction for structuring any combination of templates available on the messenger platform

 <img src="images/app_demo.gif" alt="demo" width="900" height="500"/>